eastmallingresearch/Metabarcoding_pipeline/windows/readme.md

 I don't like this at all  - requires an index and barcode file and is not read pair aware.
 My version is far simpler (it's written in Perl, so can be made to run on Windows )

+Note to self - still need to work on the rest of this.
+The pipeline uses a lot of shell/awk/sed scripts which will be a bit of a pain to convert to Windows.
+I have donea  bit of cdm/power shell scripting - 10 years ago...

 ## Preprocessing
 ``` #16S
 $ARDERI/metabarcoding_pipeline/scripts/PIPELINE.sh -c 16Spre \